 The proposed development is also compatible with the findings and recommendations of the Aspire Hwy 20 Sugar Hill SR20 Corridor Study (the "Aspire 20 Plan").
-The Aspire 20 Plan designates the Property as within Node 4, which it characterizes as the "gateway area around downtown."
+The Aspire 20 Plan designates the Property as within Node 4, which it characterizes as the "gateway area around" 22.22.002 22.00170 Rec.
+2/28/22 downtown."
 The Aspire 20 Plan provides that future development "should feature an emphasis on higher density and walkability in order to support downtown's viability and to create more vibrant uses along its edges."
-Further, the Aspire 20 Land Use Map identifies the Property as within a Medium Density Residential Proposed Land Use area.
-The Aspire 20 Plan also discusses, at length, the need for "Missing Middle" housing types, which includes townhomes.
-According to the Aspire 20 Plan, Missing Middle housing "is described as a range of under-represented housing types that happen to be a key component to creating diverse neighborhoods and meeting the growing demand for walkable, urban living."
+Further, the Aspire 20 Land Use Map identifies the Property as within a the need for "Missing Middle" housing types, which includes townhomes.
+According to the Aspire happen to be a key component to creating diverse neighborhoods and meeting the growing demand for walkable, urban living."